 Light-Duty Alternative Fuel Vehicle Rebates

 The Texas Commission on Environmental Quality (TCEQ) administers the Light-Duty Motor Vehicle Purchase or Lease Incentive Program for the purchase or lease of a new light-duty vehicle powered by compressed natural gas (CNG), propane, hydrogen, or electricity.
-CNG and propane vehicles, including bi-fuel vehicles, are eligible for a rebate of $5,000 for the first 1,000 applicants.
-Electric drive vehicles powered by a battery or hydrogen fuel cell, including plug-in hybrid electric vehicles with a battery capacity of at least 4 kilowatt hours, are eligible for a rebate of $2,500, for the first 2,000 applicants.
+CNG and propane vehicles, including bi-fuel vehicles, are eligible for a rebate of up to $5,000.
+Electric drive vehicles powered by a battery or hydrogen fuel cell, including plug-in hybrid electric vehicles with a battery capacity of at least 4 kilowatt hours, are eligible for a rebate of up to $2,500.
 One rebate is available per eligible vehicle.
-The program is currently accepting applications (verified November 2019).
+Rebates are awarded on a first-come, first-served basis.
 For more information, including eligibility requirements and the application form, see the TCEQ Texas Emissions Reduction Plan website.
 (Reference Texas Statutes Health and Safety Code 386 and Texas Administrative Code 114.610-114.613)

 Medium- and Heavy-Duty Grant Program

 The Texas Commission on Environmental Quality (TCEQ) provides funding for eligible medium- and heavy-duty on-road alternative fuel vehicles or engine repowers and replacements, as well as for associated electric vehicle and hydrogen fueling infrastructure.
 Both government and non-government entities that own and operate diesel fleets and equipment are eligible for funding.
 This grant program is funded by Texas’ portion of the Volkswagen Environmental Mitigation Trust.
 For more information, including how to apply, see the TCEQ Volkswagen Environmental Mitigation Program website.